 Using a third-party app: Ampere

-All you need to do is install Ampere from Play Store, as you complete a couple of recharging cycles, the app will start showing an estimate of your battery data within the app.
+The above method gives you merely a vague idea of battery health.
+To get technical details in numbers, you can use a third-party app called Ampere.
+All you need to do is install Ampere from the Play Store, as you complete a couple of recharging cycles, the app will start showing an estimate of your battery data within the app.
 This number will keep getting accurate over the recharging sessions.

 Usually, the app will show health, status, max capacity, etc. You might know that anything above 80% is considered good.
 Also, please do not overcharge the phone, that will reduce battery life.

-It gives you useful stats like battery charging and discharging speeds per hour, temperature, battery wear per recharge cycle.
+It gives you useful stats like battery charging and discharging speeds per hour, temperature, and battery wear per recharge cycle.
 So looking at that you can adjust your battery usage type to prolong its life.

 Read also: Vivo takes Indian Smartphone market by storm, leaves Samsung behind